en4rab/Paxtogeddon-OLED-PCB/firmware/README.md

 Version 2.2 brings support for the Paxton
 [hands free interface](https://www.paxton-access.com/products/proximity-handsfree-interface-with-plastic-housing/)
-and [hands free fob](https://www.paxton-access.com/products/net2-hands-free-keyfob/) while these seem to be rare, if you wish to read a hands free fob you can now wire in the hands free interface between the reader and the paxtogeddon board and capture the credentials from hands free fobs at a greater distance.
+and [hands free fob](https://www.paxton-access.com/products/net2-hands-free-keyfob/) while these seem to be rare, if you wish to you can now wire in the hands free interface between the reader and the paxtogeddon board and capture the credentials from hands free fobs at a greater distance.
 Paxton documentation suggests up to 2m for an NT200.
 Fitting this in the current reader case does require cutting one of the screw posts out to make room.